Deepak-png981/Renamer-vscode/README.md

 # ReNameIt

+An AI-based renamer for Visual Studio Code.

 ## Overview

-ReNameIt is a VSCode extension that automatically suggests new file names based on the content of the file.
+Tired of coming up with file names that just don’t quite fit?
+ReNameIt is here to save you time and hassle.
+This smart VSCode extension analyzes the content of your files and suggests more right, relevant names—so you don’t have to.
+Whether you're working with code, documentation, or configurations, ReNameIt ensures your file names stay sharp and aligned with their purpose.
+From coding best practices to project clarity, let ReNameIt take the guesswork out of naming.

 ### Features